3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 Licensing staff document any conditions or restrictions that need to be noted on the permit in the Description box of the Conditions for Permit, Registration or Certification section of the operation’s Issuance page in CLASS.

-3823 How to Amend the Permit in CLASS
+3823 Amending the Permit in CLASS

 Adverse Amendments